Wednesday, December 30, 2020

 Tuesday, November 17, 2020

-the people had their swill,
+the people had their swill

 and now throng the troughs,

-not to digest more, but to vomit up
+not to digest but to vomit forth

 what they were told to know.

-each face reacts to the caricature
+each face puzzles at the caricature

-of the one in tandem,
+of the one in tandem

-a cordoned assembly line
+as they stand in a cordoned assembly line

 of the anguished and the grotesque.